HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     - For the **hostname** attribute, use the publisher host name.
      - For the subscriber ID attribute, retrieve the subscriber ID by following Step 1.
     !!!note
-           You can run the action to find any discrepancies between a publisher and more than one subscriber.
+           You can find discrepancies between a publisher and more than one subscriber.
+However, you can only run the action against one subscriber at a time.

 3. Verify the status of the mismatch operation.
 Check the resyncStatus field response (for example, FIND_MISMATCH_START, FIND_MISMATCH_COMPLETED, FIND_MISMATCH_FAILED) by executing the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging) command.
 4. After the status is changed to FIND_MISMATCH_COMPLETED, [download the report](#download-mismatch-report) using DXClient.